-The Working Capital KPI measures an organization’s currently available assets to meet short-term financial obligations.
+The Working Capital KPI measures an organisation’s currently available assets to meet short-term financial obligations.
 Working Capital includes assets such as available cash, short-term investments, and accounts receivable, demonstrating the liquidity of the business (the ability to generate cash quickly).

 Immediately available cash is known as Working Capital.
-Analyze financial health by reading available assets that meet short-term financial liabilities.
+Analyse financial health by reading available assets that meet short-term financial liabilities.
 Working capital, calculated by subtracting current liabilities from current assets, includes assets such as on-hand cash, short-term investments, and accounts receivable.

 Working Capital is calculated by subtracting current liabilities (financial obligations) from current assets (resources with cash value).

 This financial KPI measures the amount of money owed to a business by its debtors.
 The Current Accounts Receivable metric helps to estimate the upcoming income and calculate the average debtor days, showing how long it takes for an average business partner or client to pay back their debt.